 A budget is a projection of any expense or income for a particular period of time.
 The time frame may be a month or a year.
-A budget is a tool which is helpful for individuals or any organizations.
-It indicates the business owners’ goal that where they want to take their company in the upcoming period.
-For instance, if the operating budget is for a period of a year, the same is sub-divided in further parts such as a quarter or a month.
+A budget is a tool that is helpful for individuals or any organization.
+It indicates the business owners’ goals and where they want to take their company in the upcoming period.
+For instance, if the operating budget is for a period of a year, the same is sub-divided into further parts such as a quarter or a month.

 Meaning of Operating Budget

-The operating budget is a detailed statement showing all the operational expenses to be incurred and incomes to be generated during a particular period of time.
-Operating expenses such as expenses on raw material purchases, processing cost, interest on a loan, the salary of the staff, maintenance of the office, administrative expense are considered for the purpose of operating budget.
-The operating income such as revenue from operations and income by sale of the by-product is considered for the purpose of operating budget.
+The operating budget, a type of master budget, is a detailed statement showing all the operational expenses to be incurred and incomes to be generated during a particular period of time.
+Operating expenses such as expenses on raw material purchases, processing costs, interest on a loan, the salary of the staff, maintenance of the office, and administrative expenses are considered for the purpose of the operating budget.
+The operating income, such as revenue from operations and income by the sale of the by-product, is considered for the purpose of the operating budget.

-Depending on the size, structure, and nature of the organization, operating budget may be sub-divided for the purpose of detailed understanding of the budget.
+Depending on the size, structure, and nature of the organization, the operating budget may be sub-divided for the purpose of a detailed understanding of the budget.

 How is the Budget Prepared?

-Operating Budget is prepared by considering many factors and assumptions.
-Below are some of the factors which are used for preparing a budget for the organization.
+The operating budget is prepared by considering many factors and assumptions.
+Below are some of the factors used for preparing a budget for the organization.

 - Past trends of the purchase price of the raw material